-MODULATION -
+MODULATION

-When operating in Mode 2, the control provides a modulating output signal to operate a single modulating boiler.
+The Boiler Control 270 provides a modulating output signal to operate a single modulating boiler.
 The control first closes the boiler contact on to ignite the ignition sequence.
 The boiler is then modulated from the minimum modulation using Proportional, Integral and Derivative (PID) logic in order to satisfy the boiler target temperature.